|Spirit Society of PA - "Older" Pics/Stories/Etc.

 behind the misty figures and there is no trace of

-Jim Luehrs recalls having a Polaroid camera from that
+Jim Luehrs recalls having a Polaroid camera from

-background makes a double exposure highly unlikely.
+only one background makes a double exposure

+highly unlikely.
 For more on this photo, see

 |Paranormal Mist at Carlisle Barracks (Above) - This 35mm photo was taken on Aug 11 2002 at approx 3am by an on-duty